+Welcome to the Gurnard Fishing Guide Victoria.
 Gurnard local fish species facts and Limits.
 There are several different types of gurnard that can be caught in Victoria.
 Firstly you have the Red Gurnard which is a beautiful looking fish with colourful wings like a butterfly.
 Then you have the common gurnard perch a quite dull fish with venomous spines that inflict a lot of pain if stung.
-Please take some time to understand the differences and always handle with care.
+Please take some time to understand the differences and always handle them with care.
 Gurnard inhabit shallow, flat sandy or muddy areas looking for small fish, yabbies and prawns to feed on.
-Take a look at this video of us catching one of the very beautiful and colourful versions from St Helens Geelong along Corio bay.
+Take a look at this video of us catching one of the very colourful gurnards caught at St Helen’s Geelong.

 Gurnards will happily take small soft plastics and small metal jigs.
 We have caught many gurnards and scorpion fish using small minnow imitation, curl tail and paddle tail soft plastics.
 Again this is generally a bycatch of targeting other bay and estuary species.
 Removing the lure and hooks need to be done with care to ensure you don’t go close to the venomous spikes.

 - Berkley powerbait grub

 - strike tiger nymph